IbMohamedDev/Book-Saver-Crud-App/README.md

 # Book-Saver-Crud-App

-This is a simple CRUD application using React, NodeJS and MySQL The application tracks the books a user has read.
+This is a simple CRUD application using React, NodeJS and MySQL.
+The application tracks the books a user has read.

 <img width="1314" alt="Screenshot 2023-09-23 at 6 19 22 PM" src="https://github.com/IbMohamedDev/Book-Saver-Crud-App/assets/145039001/56bd0fb3-b8f6-4eaa-9c77-3a8c325965ea">